amsb/react-evoke/README.md

   </Store>,
 ```

-To use this feature, you will also need to insert a [`Suspense`](https://reactjs.org/docs/code-splitting.html#suspense) component somewhere in the component tree above the `UseStore` component.
+To use this feature, you will also need to insert at least one [`Suspense`](https://reactjs.org/docs/code-splitting.html#suspense) component with a `fallback` somewhere in the component tree above the `UseStore` component or the component using the `useStore` hook.
 The Suspense component will suspend rendering of its children while the item is being initialized.

 ```javascript
 import createStore from "react-evoke";